realworldocaml/book/book/gadts/README.md

 ```

 What we see here is that the type-safety rules we previously enforced
-with signature-level restrictions on phantom types are here directly
+with signature-level restrictions on phantom types are now directly
-encoded in the definition of the expression types.
+encoded in the definition of the expression type.

 These type-safety rules apply not just when constructing an
-expression, but also when desconstructiong one, which means we can
+expression, but also when deconstructing one, which means we can write
-write a nice and simple evaluator that doesn't need any type-safety
+a simpler and more concise evaluator that doesn't need any type-safety
 checks.

 ```ocaml env=main